DataSciNAll/vinoobject/README.md

     4. Copy IPv4 address and use for RTSP Stream & Dockerfile

 ## 7. Setup IoT Edge Blob Storage directory on EFLOW machine.
+Create a storage account in the same region as your IOT Hub

 Connect into Eflow VM
 ```